 - Professional Grading Experts (PGX)

 Out of all the third-party grading companies, Certified Guaranty Company (CGC) has the most value and a fair market share.
-Afterwards, Comic Book Certification Company (CBCS), HALO, and PGX.
+Afterward, Comic Book Certification Company (CBCS), HALO, and PGX.

 However, not all comic books are made to be graded; if your comic book is already in rough shape, it might not even get the amount you spent to seal it in a plastic case.